 - It cannot be concluded that a person lacks capacity merely on the basis of their appearance, condition or behaviour.

-Given that it is estimated that there are currently 197,000 carers in Northern Ireland who are likely to be making decisions for persons lacking capacity, many of us await with interest the outcome of this new Bill and it’s outworkings in our lives.
+Given that there are currently an estimated 197,000 carers in Northern Ireland who are likely to be making decisions for persons lacking capacity, many of us await with interest the outworkings of this new legislation once commenced.

 If you have a query relating to mental capacity, please contact us by email on firstname.lastname@example.org or call us on 028 9024 3901.